tuck757/tuck757/README.md

 My journey in information security has led me to develop a passion for cybersecurity, and I am eager to join a Security Operations Center (SOC) as an Analyst.

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]
+#Provide skills and associated project.
+Make sure to hyperlink the project

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|